-Fredrik Laurin, Sweden, is an editor for SVT, Swedish Public Broadcasting.
+Fredrik Laurin, Sweden, is a journalist and special projects editor for SVT, Swedish Public Broadcasting.

-Laurin is a Knight Wallace Fellow at the Univerisity of Michigan and currently serves on the ICIJ Network committee, responsible for selecting new members to the network.
+Laurin was a Knight Wallace Fellow at the University of Michigan and previously served on the ICIJ network committee, responsible for selecting new members to the network.